 2nd Dose: 4 months of age

-Some mild side effects can include temporary diarrhea or vomiting with in 7 days after getting the vaccine (only 1-3% of children are likely to experience this).
+There can be some mild rotavirus vaccine side effects, including temporary diarrhea or vomiting with in 7 days after getting the vaccine (only 1-3% of children are likely to experience this).
 Moderate or severe reactions have not been associated with this vaccine.
 Like all vaccines, the rotavirus vaccine will continue to be monitored for unusual or severe problems.